kevinyswong/kevinyswong.github.io/index.md

   of a more fundamental concern.
-I contend that race and gender are often mistakenly conflated with the principle unit of inequality, that race and gender are merely secondary concerns, and that preoccupations with them blind researchers to the core differentiator—the essential tension is class, and the primary conflict derives from class disparity.
+I contend that race and gender are often mistakenly conflated with the principle unit of inequality, that race and gender are merely secondary concerns, and that preoccupations with them blind researchers and the general public to the core differentiator—the essential tension is class, and the primary conflict derives from class disparity.
 Class advantages confer power, resources, opportunities, privilege, representation, leverage over law and politics, deference, and cultural reproduction.
 Indeed, if class inequalities are reversed in favor of the historically oppressed, in favor of the marginalized races and the disadvantaged gender, the current discontent among these groups will cease, for it is neither race nor gender in themselves that are the crucial factors in this struggle, but power and privilege, which are direct products of class.
 This primacy of class and its distinction from race and gender are crucial: by embracing class as the principal unity of analysis, we can recognize the importance of the conventional approach to the problem of diversity and inequality: the material view, which is does not accentuate divides between groups by race or gender.

   We first consider race.
 The material view stands in contrast to the approach of race theorists who propagate divisive agendas by recoursing to ethnic pride,